hidarameen/Telplus/replit.md

 # User Preferences
 Preferred communication style: Simple, everyday language.

+# Recent Changes
+- Fixed watermark filename issue: Images with watermarks were being sent as "unnamed" files without extensions.
+Added missing `file_name` parameter in the photo watermark sending logic to preserve original filenames and extensions like .jpg, .png, etc. (2025-08-11)

 # System Architecture
 ## UI/UX Decisions
 The system features a Flask-based web application with Jinja2 templating and Bootstrap 5, providing full RTL support for its Arabic interface.
 Client-side interactions utilize vanilla JavaScript for form validation and real-time updates.
 Custom CSS ensures proper Arabic typography and responsive design.
 The Telegram bot interface is entirely in Arabic, facilitating intuitive management of forwarding tasks.